retry51776/notes/psychology/nervous.md

 > > Basel gangalia brain listen feedback from cortex, enhace & supress signal to thalamus;
 >
 > > We should use [Parenting model](parent.md) to train mammal brain.
-> > Connection before correction.

 ## Reptilian brain
-> aka Hind Brain; basic body functions
+> basic body functions
 >
-> Survival Stuff; I think of Reptilian brain as driver for hardware.
+> Survival Stuff; Reptilian brain acts as driver for hardware.

 - Pons `regulation of sleep and wakefulness`
 - Medulla `control the muscles of the head and neck`